shendye-IAM/shendye-IAM/README.md

 - 👋 Hi, I’m @shendye-IAM
 - I'm a phD candidate at RWTH Aachen, Germany
 - 🌱 I’m currently working on machine learning appliactions in simulation of porous media materials on mulit-scale
-- 💞️ I’m looking to collaborate on machine learning, game development etc.
+- 💞️ I’m looking to collaborate on machine learning, molecular dynamics simulations, visualization tools and game development etc.
 - 📫 How to reach me shendye@iam.rwth-aachen.de

 <!---